MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 in the level of detail I wanted, I had to have _data_.
 I took the time to automate some of the data collection, and also created several charts to help me visualize it.
-I also created a [do-nothing script][] to help me remember all the data I have to collect (and where to find it).
+I also created a [do-nothing script][] to help me remember all the things I have to collect (and where to find them).

-I installed WakaTime before starting to write this article, and it tells me that I spent about 15.5h writing it (including the code stuff).
+I installed WakaTime before starting to write this article, and it tells me that I spent about 15.5h writing it (about 10h in just on the Markdown file).
 I'm betting it'll pay off in 2024, so I'll write the next one faster.
 Let's see how it goes.

 {%
   include aside.html
     type="info"
     content="While writing, I often got frustrated with the limitations of Liquid.
 Multiple times I had to resist the urge to rewrite this blog with something else.
-I like Jekyll, but I really miss ERB.
+I like Jekyll, but I really miss ERB templates.
 I'll look into how to use ERB with Jekyll as soon as I publish this article.
 The hand-written CSS is also giving me a headache.
       I'll look into Tailwind CSS as well."
 %}